SuvrnaDeore2407/Delta-Demo/README.md

 # Delta-Demo
-This is demo class for Git&amp;Github
+This is demo class for Git&amp;Github.